XiaoouPan/ILAMM/README.md

 ## Getting help

-Help on the functions can be accessed by typing '?', followed by function name at the R command prompt.
+Help on the functions can be accessed by typing `?`, followed by function name at the R command prompt.

-For example, '?ncvxHuberReg' will present a detailed documentation with inputs, outputs and examples of the function 'ncvxHuberReg'.
+For example, `?ncvxHuberReg` will present a detailed documentation with inputs, outputs and examples of the function `ncvxHuberReg`.

 ## Common error messages

-The package `ILAMM` is implemented in `Rcpp`, and the following error messages might appear when you first install it (we'll keep updating common error messages):
+The package `ILAMM` is implemented in `Rcpp`, and the following error messages might appear when you first install it (we'll keep updating common error messages with feedback from customers):

 * Error: "...could not find build tools necessary to build ILAMM": For Windows you need Rtools, for Mac OS X you need to install Command Line Tools for XCode.
 See (https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites).